-Once your UNIVERSITAS Plan reaches maturity, you can request to transfer to the INDIVIDUAL Plan.
-The transfer is possible as long as no EAPs have been withdrawn from the UNIVERSITAS Plan.
-The transfer includes your contributions, the government grants and the income on the grant amounts.
+Once your REFLEX Plan reaches maturity, you can request to transfer to the INDIVIDUAL Plan.
+This is possible as long as no EAPs have been paid.
+This transfer includes the contributions, the accumulated income on contributions, the government grants and the income on the grants amounts.

-There are no extra fees to process this transfer and the sales charges paid under the UNIVERSITAS Plan are also transferred in full.
+There are no extra fees to process this transfer and the sales charges paid under the REFLEX Plan are also transferred.